 Secondary hazards from an earthquake event are numerous.
 Liquefaction in areas designated by the USGS and WaDNR as high liquefaction is a major concern.
-Other significant secondary effects of an earthquake, such as landslides, wildfires and hazardous materials releases, may also affect Shoreline.
+Other

 Landslides do not always occur in the first few minutes following an earthquake.
 It is possible that they can happen days later.
 There were numerous landslides during and after the 1949 and 1965 earthquakes.
 Many roads were closed and sections of the railroad track were swept into Puget Sound as a result of these.
 Steep slopes throughout the greater Seattle area are candidates for earthquake-induced failure.
 Shoreline is flanked on both the east and west sides by steep slopes increasing chances of susceptibility.